Warragul: History

 The town of Warragul began as a construction camp on McLeod's Track, now Brandy Creek Road, at the point where the surveyed railway line linked to the coach road.
 John Lardner surveyed the townships along the line in 1877 and noted that the early arrivals in the area were squatters, who had erected their shops and dwellings on Crown land.
 The squatters' blocks were not offered for the first sale of town land on 2 March 1878, but were available to purchase on the second sale later that month.

 In November 1873, The Victorian Parliament passed an Act approving the construction of a railway linking Oakleigh to Sale.
-The construction of Gippsland railway line began simultaneously from both directions.
+The construction of the Gippsland railway line began simultaneously from both directions.
 The Warragul railway station opened on 1 March 1878 and the first train ran through in the same month.
 In May 1890 Warragul railway station became a junction station when a branch line was opened to Rokeby (later extended to Neerim South and Noojee).

 The first Warragul post office opened on 16 March 1877 at the general store operated by James Biram, who became the first postmaster.
 A contract to build an official post office was made on 4 April 1887 and a foundation stone was laid on 4 June 1887.
 The building was completed and occupied the following year.
 Warragul's modern post office was opened on 3 April 1967, after the old post office closed on 18 September 1965 and was demolished in 1966.

 Existing roads were renamed Princes Highway after the visit to Australia in 1920 of the then Prince of Wales (the future King Edward VIII).
 The highway was officially opened on 10 August 1920 at a ceremony in Warragul.

 Warragul's Petersville Milk Products Factory in Queen Street supplied the famous Peters Ice Cream brand's factory in Mulgrave with all the dairy raw material (fresh cream and concentrated skim milk) for 35 years.
 The plant also manufactured skim milk powder under the famous Dutch Jug brand and butter under the Iceberg brand.
 It exported butter, butter oil and milk powders to Southeast Asia and the Middle East.

 Warragul was voted Premier Town in Victoria, 1970–1973.

 The Warragul Magistrates' Court closed on 1 January 1990.